Dusan1234-code/4.Practise-Projects--New_York/README.md

 # 4.Practise-Projects--New_York

-Simple and responsive webpage for selling homes in New York.
+Whole project code is on master branch.Simple and responsive webpage for selling homes in New York.